Sino-Indian War: 1960 meetings to resolve the boundary question

 In 1960, based on an agreement between Nehru and Zhou Enlai, officials from India and China held discussions in order to settle the boundary dispute.
 China and India disagreed on the major watershed that defined the boundary in the western sector.
 The Chinese statements with respect to their border claims often misrepresented the cited sources.
 The failure of these negotiations was compounded by successful Chinese border agreements with Nepal (Sino-Nepalese Treaty of Peace and Friendship) and Burma in the same year.

-The Forward Policy
+Forward policy

 In the summer of 1961, China began patrolling along the McMahon Line.
-They entered parts of Indian administered regions and much angered the Indians in doing so.
+They entered parts of Indian administered regions.
 The Chinese, however, did not believe they were intruding upon Indian territory.
 In response the Indians launched a policy of creating outposts behind the Chinese troops so as to cut off their supplies and force their return to China.